richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 TLS 1.2 is in use and can be configured such that it provides good security properties.
-TLS 1.3 use is increasing, and fixes some known deficiencies with TLS 1.2.
-Examples of this include
-removing error-prone cryptographic primitives and encrypting more of the traffic so that it is not readable by outsiders.
+TLS 1.3 use is increasing, and fixes some known deficiencies with TLS 1.2. more of the traffic so that it is not readable by outsiders.
 For these reasons, new protocols that use TLS must require and assume the existence of TLS 1.3.